NStankovich/CST363-final-database-design/readme.md

 ![ins1](/documentation/img/ins1.JPG)

-1. Generate an application.properties file pointing to a local MySQL database in _/src/main/resources/_
+1. Generate an application.properties file pointing to a local MySQL database in _/src/main/resources/_, including the jdbc driver in the URL path:

+    <code>jdbc:mysql://URL</code>

 2. Use the [MySQL Create Table Statements & Sample Data](./documentation/ShumStankovich_Project2_MySQL.sql) script to populate the database.